JeffMcClintock/GMPI/README.md

 # Single Source of Truth

 A plugin contains several parts, like the User Interface and the Audio Processor.
-These objects often have different lifetimes, may run on different threads, and might be paused or suspended at various times.
+These objects often have different lifetimes, may run on different threads, and might be paused or suspended at va[...]
 All of these parts need to by synchronized with each other and with the DAW.
 When a parameter changes on the UI that change is communicated to both the Processor and the DAW.
-And when a Parameter is changed or automated by the DAW, that change is synchronised with the plugin's UI and with its Processor.
+And when a Parameter [...

   A common source of bugs and odd behaviors like parameter jitter is when a plugin API is not clear about which part 'owns' the state of the parameters.
-GMPI takes a different approach by assigning the 'single source of truth' to the DAW.
-In GMPI both the plugin UI and the Processor are 'listeners' on the plugin state.
-And the plugin state is owned by the DAW.
+GMPI takes a different approach by assignin[...]

   This solves the problem of keeping the UI in sync with the state, even when the UI can be closed and reopened.
-It keeps the Processor in sync with the state, even when the processor can be suspended and resumed, and it eliminates the need for the DAW to explicitly keep querying/setting the plugin state when saving/loading a DAW session, when automating parameters and when performing undo/redo operations.
-This system radically simplifies the serialization of the plugin's state and presets.
-GMPI plugins don't even need explicit handling of serialisation....
+It keeps the Processor in sync with the state, even when the processor can be suspe[...]

 # Serialization by default